Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.2 04/15/2021 =
+* FEATURE: First pass at adding custom taxonomy API.
+* NEW: Introduce `_string::insert()`.
+* NEW: Introduce `cnRewrite::getPermalinkSlugs()`.
+* NEW: Introduce `cnRewrite::generateRule()`.
+* NEW: Introduce `cnShortcode::isSupportedPostType()` helper method.
+* NEW: Introduce `cnShortcode::getHomeID()` helper method.
+* NEW: Introduce `cnMetaboxAPI::defaultPageHooks()`.
+* NEW: Introduce 'object_ids' parameter in `cnTerm::getTaxonomyTerms()`.
+* NEW: Introduce the `Connections_Directory/Content_Blocks/Register` filter.
+* TWEAK: Do array check be attempting to marge array to prevent potential PHP notice in some scenarios.
+* TWEAK: Move the WordPress mShot integration class to the integration folder and adjust the namespace accordingly.
+* TWEAK: Remove use of deprecated class `cnFormatting` in `cnCategory`.
+* TWEAK: Enable the transform URL in the Rank Math integration.
+* TWEAK: Register the namespaced rewrite tags which will be used to generate the rewrite rules.
+* TWEAK: Add `noreferrer` and `nofollow` attributes to the social media network links.
+* TWEAK: Ensure date is instance of DateTime before adding to date to Entry Dates.
+* TWEAK: Ensure date is instance of DateTime before setting the date format when adding backwards support for the anniversary and birthday date fields.
+* TWEAK: Update `[connections]` shortcode defaults to use the `cnShortcode::getHomeID()` helper method for the `home_id` shortcode attribute.
+* TWEAK: Ensure cloned fields are shown.
+* TWEAK: Remove use of deprecated `click` jQuery function.
+* TWEAK: Remove use of deprecated `bind` jQuery function.
+* TWEAK: Remove use of deprecated method `cnFormatting::maybeJSONdecode()` in `cnMeta`.
+* TWEAK: Use `strnatcasecmp` when sorting the admin menu array key index.
+* TWEAK: Add `class` parameter to form tag.
+* TWEAK: Add support for a default value for the text field input in the Settings API.
+* TWEAK: Utilize `cnShortcode::getHomeID()` and set the `force_home` attribute default to false in the callbacks for the view all list action and the character index.
+* TWEAK: Add `echo` attribute to the term list walker renderer.
+* TWEAK: Add `categorychecklist` class to the term list walker so it inherits the proper styles from WP.
+* TWEAK: Utilize `cnMetaboxAPI::defaultPageHooks()` when registering core default entry metaboxes.
+* TWEAK: Use strict comparison in `cnTerm::descendants()`.
+* TWEAK: Do not set variable in comparison in `cnTerm::descendants()`.
+* TWEAK: Eliminate the possibility of a trailing comma in the entry categories list when using the Split Categories addon.
+* TWEAK: Reset the Entry category block properties to their defaults after rendering.
+* TWEAK: Remove the locality, region, and postal code from the request query vars.
+* TWEAK: Use `self` instead of `static` when initiating SEO integration classes since they are final classes.
+* TWEAK: Only add the SEO filters if the `[connections` shortcode or Directory block is used on the queried post.
+* TWEAK: Check if the query post object is a support post type in the canonical redirect when on the front page.
+* BUG: The persistent log taxonomy should not have rewrite rules generated.
+* BUG: Only custom post types that are publicly queryable and have rewrite rules should be valid options when choosing to enable custom post type support.
+* BUG: Correct `implode()` usage.
+Array must be 2nd parameter.
+* BUG: Prevent characters from being removed from the beginning/end of post titles.
+* BUG: Refactor `cnEntry::getCategory()` to display attached children categories no matter the descendent depth.
+* BUG: Correct hook registration.
+* BUG: Add the missing schema for the bio and notes fields to the REST API endpoint.
+* COMPATIBILITY: Invalidate the Rank Math sitemaps cache when adding/deleting/updating and Entry.
+* COMPATIBILITY: Update plugin compatibility checks for WP Mail Logging and Email Log Plugin to be PHP 8.0 compliant.
+* COMPATIBILITY: Compatibility with the Post Categories by User for WordPress plugin by preventing this plugin from hiding the categories on the Connections admin pages.
+* OTHER: Update max WordPress version in compatibility check.
+* OTHER: Correct misspelling.
+* OTHER: Correct code formatting.
+* DEV: Remove commented out code.
+* DEV: Add a couple of todo's.
+* DEV: phpDoc corrections.
+* DEV: Add deprecated SiteShot file for loading via legacy code.
+Reorder the class alias to prevent a PHP warning message.
+* DEV: Remove curly bracket array access from CSV library.
+* DEV: Update min/max PHP and WP requirements.
+* DEV: Correct PHP8 optional parameter before required parameter notice.

 = 10.1 12/15/2020 =
 * FEATURE: Support for Yoast SEO sitemaps.
 * FEATURE: Support for Rank Math sitemaps.